jonryley/summit-growth-engine/README.md

 This is not a collection of files.
 It is a navigable commercial system.

-Genesis Arc is a commercial operating system designed to help organisations win more business by transforming how sales, business development, CRM, and delivery work together.
+Summit is a commercial operating system designed to help organisations win more business by transforming how sales, business development, CRM, and delivery work together.

 It replaces activity driven sales with structured execution, clear decision making, and measurable progress.